maxday/katacoda-scenarios/serverless/step7.md

-Once the `serverless` framework installed, let's write our first deployment file!
+The `serverless` framework is now installed, let's write our first deployment file!

 *Once again, in this step, you don't need to write any code, make sure you understand the code, then click on `Copy to editor` on the following code snippet*